Dollar, stocks slip amid trade deal uncertainty

 The U.S. dollar, which often acts as a safe-haven asset when political and economic uncertainty reins, was lower against the yen and the Swiss franc, other traditional safe havens.

-A sell=off in southern European bond markets gathered pace and pushed yields higher, with the inconclusive election in Spain adding to uncertainty among debt investors.
+A sell-off in southern European bond markets pushed yields higher, with the inconclusive election in Spain adding to uncertainty.

 Government bond markets across the single-currency bloc have been hurt in recent weeks by optimism over a U.S.-China trade deal and improving economic data.